-Recognising the severe impact that homelessness may have on the lives of young Australians, children and young people are a national priority homelessness cohort in the National Housing and Homelessness Agreement (CFFR 2018) (see Policy section for more information).
+In recognition of the severe impact that homelessness has on the lives of young Australians, children and young people are a national priority homelessness cohort in the National Housing and Homelessness Agreement (CFFR 2018) (see Policy section for more information).

-Young people presenting alone may face additional vulnerabilities that make them more susceptible to homelessness, in particular, family and domestic violence, mental health issues and problematic drug and/or alcohol use.
+Young people presenting alone may face additional vulnerabilities that make them more susceptible to homelessness, such as family and domestic violence, mental health issues and problematic drug and/or alcohol use.

-In 2020–21, the main reasons for seeking assistance among young people presenting alone were (Supplementary table YOUNG.4):
+In 2021–22, the main reasons for seeking assistance among young people presenting alone were (Supplementary table YOUNG.5):

-Similar to the overall SHS population, the majority of young people presenting alone needed general services that were provided by SHS agencies including advice/information, advocacy/liaison on behalf of the client and other basic assistance.
+Similar to the overall SHS population in 2021–22, the majority of young people presenting alone needed general services that were provided by SHS agencies including advice/information, advocacy/liaison on behalf of the client and other basic assistance.

-Young people presenting alone were more likely than the overall SHS population to request services including (Supplementary tables YOUNG.2, CLIENTS.23):
+Young people presenting alone were more likely than the overall SHS population to request services including (Supplementary tables YOUNG.2, CLIENTS.24):

 This interactive stacked horizontal bar graph shows the services needed by young people presenting alone and their provision status.
-Long term housing was the most needed service and least provided by need.
-Assistance to sustain tenancy or prevent tenancy failure or eviction was the most provided service.
+Advice/information was the most needed and most provided service.
+Long term housing was the least provided service.

 This interactive Sankey diagram shows the housing situation (including rough sleeping, couch surfing, short-term accommodation, public/community housing, private housing and institutional settings) of young people presenting alone with closed support periods at first presentation and at the end of support.
 The diagram shows clients’ housing situation journey from start to end of support.
 Most clients started and ended support in private housing or other housing.

-CFFR (Council on Federal Financial Relations) 2018.
-National Housing and Homelessness Agreement.
-Viewed 3 October 2019.
+Council on Federal Financial Relations (2018) National Housing and Homelessness Agreement, CFFR website, accessed 3 October 2019.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.